 The Relaxation Room is designed to help students improve their emotional and physical health.
 The Relaxation Room currently features audio and video instruction on a variety of topics such as relaxation and meditation.
-Most of this material is interactive to allow you to follow along and practice the skills as they are being discussed or demonstrated.
+Most of this material is interactive to allow students to follow along and practice the skills as they are being discussed or demonstrated.
 Students can also learn to use a biofeedback computer program for stress relief or unwind in a state of the art massage chair.

 Audio and Video Resources